 Getting divorced may affect your immigration status, depending on what type of marriage green card you have.
 Divorce won’t affect the status of people who have permanent green cards, but it can delay their application for naturalization.
 If you have a conditional green card and you get divorced, it may be more difficult to get a permanent green card.
 This article discusses how divorce can affect immigration status and how people with conditional green cards can still apply to become permanent U.S. residents, even after their marriage ends.

 Written by Jonathan Petts.

 What Are the Different Types of Marriage Green Cards?

-There are two types of marriage green cards under U.S. immigration law.
+U.S. immigration law establishes two types of marriage green cards.
 U.S. immigration authorities differentiate based on how long you and your spouse have been married.
 They do this to ensure your marriage is legitimate and not for immigration benefits.

 Permanent Green Card